markpundsack/jekyll-example-with-heroku-buildpack/Readme.md

-Creating a Jekyll App on Heroku Cedar
+Creating a Jekyll App on Heroku Cedar (from GitHub)
 ===

 Setup Jekyll
 ---

+The first thing you have to do is install the jekyll gem.

+    gem install jekyll

+Clone the git repository
+---

+    git clone git@github.com:markpundsack/jekyll-heroku.git
+    cd jekyll-heroku

+Let's test it locally:

+    jekyll --server --auto

+Open your browser and go to http://localhost:4000.

+You should see "Hello World".

+Deploying to Heroku
+---

+Install the Heroku gem

+    gem install heroku

+Create a Heroku app

+    heroku create --stack cedar

+Deploy!

+    git push heroku master

+Test it:

+    heroku open

+Creating a Jekyll App on Heroku Cedar (Manually)
+===

+Setup Jekyll
+---

-The first thing you have to do, install the jekyll gem.
+The first thing you have to do is install the jekyll gem.

     gem install jekyll